 We have two school sites: JCC Preschool San Rafael, open 7:30am-6pm and JCC Preschool Tiburon, open 7:30am-3pm.

 The applicant must be nurturing and responsible and will be expected to provide a safe and stimulating environment for children to explore, grow, and develop their own natural curiosity and love of learning.
-Substitutes are required to have at least 6 units of ECE.
+At least 6 units of ECE are preferred but not required.
 The person hired must be able to communicate professionally and with warmth to children and adults.

-Position includes health club membership during the period of employment.
+Position includes partial health club membership during the period of employment.

 To apply, please e-mail a cover letter and resume email@example.com.